BirdeeHub/tomlua/README.md

 build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks

+You will need to set LUA_INCDIR and be in the root of the repository (unless you set SRC)

 Yes there will eventually be better build instructions.

 ```lua